A detailed history of Preston: Part three

 Maidencroft manor.

-It follows from this that size of manors was not set in stone.
-Indeed, when the Hitchin manor of Welei
+It follows from this that the size of manors was not set in stone.
+Indeed, when the Hitchin manor of

-ceased to exist, its land was incorporated within its neighbouring manors which included Temple
+Welei ceased to exist, its land was incorporated within its neighbouring manors which included

-It included 14 houses, 5 cottages and a dove house.
-It encompassed land to the north and east of
+included fourteen houses, five cottages and a dove house.
+It encompassed land to the north and east

 Preston and the plague of 1349